alan-d-smith/alan-d-smith/README.md

 ## About
-I'm a first-year Computer Science student at **Lancaster University**, with a minor in Mathematics and an interest in quantitative finance.
+I'm a first-year Computer Science student at **Lancaster University**, with a minor in Economics and an interest in quantitative finance.

 ---